apache/hadoop/hadoop-hdds/docs/content/concept/Overview.md

 We have a data storage layer, which is basically the data nodes and they are managed by SCM.

-The replication layer, provided by Ratis is used to replicate metadata (Ozone Manager and SCM) and also used for consistency when data is modified at the data nodes.
+The replication layer, provided by Ratis is used to replicate metadata (OM and SCM) and also used for consistency when data is modified at the data nodes.

 We have a management server called Recon, that talks to all other components